huggingface/safetensors/README.md

   moment.
 - Order: 'C' or row-major.
 This seems to have won.
 We can add that information later if needed.
 - Stride: No striding, all tensors need to be packed before being serialized.
 I have yet to see a case where it seems useful to have a strided tensor stored in serialized format.
+ - Sub 1 bytes dtypes: Dtypes can now have lower than 1 byte size, this makes alignment&adressing tricky.
+For now, the library will simply error out whenever an operation triggers an non aligned read.
+Trickier API may be created later for those non standard ops.

 ### Benefits